How to Change SRD SASSA Phone Number

 Also, be wary of sites that ask for money in return for personal information – they are often phishing scams.
 The best way to avoid them is to make sure that the site you choose is trustworthy.
 Don’t fall victim to unsolicited personal grant offers.
 These are most likely not from the government and are simply scams.

-Once you’ve complied with all of the application requirements, make a note of the deadlines for the application.
+Once you’ve complied with all of the application requirements, make a note of the deadlines for the application (see how to use WhatsApp for Sassa r350 grant application).
 When you have sassa status check banking details application submitted, the office will let you know what the next step is.

 Similar Posts